johnnohj/vscode-mu-two-editor/MU-TODO.md

 ## FUTURE IMPROVEMENTS

-- (circup) When no workspace open, dedicated library view GUI in the Explorer tab area that:
+- (circup) When on 'Global' tab, dedicated library view GUI in the Explorer tab area that:
    - Shows currently-installed libraries
    - Shows installed version, bold red if update available
    - has blank input line
    - has 'Install' button - if version entered in input line, installs/adds that version to global lib, else installs latest

-- (circup) When workspace open, dedicated library view GUI in the Explorer tab area that:
+- (circup) When on 'Workspace' tab, dedicated library view GUI in the Explorer tab area that:
+   - Shows current project 'code.py' local-disk equivalent path+name
    - Shows currently-installed project libraries
    - Shows installed version, bold red if update available
    - has blank input line